9 Month-Old Sleep Challenges: Increased Mobility & Sleep

 When we did build up the courage to try for baby number two, years later than we expected due to the fear of exhaustion, we knew things would be different.
 I found Taking Cara Babies sleep training on Instagram and was immediately drawn to her kind voice, patient way of explaining things, and wealth of knowledge about children.
 Cara is a neonatal nurse, and her husband is a pediatrician; this offered the credibility I was looking for and gave me confidence in her offering.
 The day after my little guy turned five months old, I purchased her “ABC’S of Sleep” training plan.
 I was committed and ready to go.
 I even remember choosing not to nap when the baby did that day (on me, of course – crib naps were not a thing) so I could watch her video tutorials to prepare for the night.

-Cara did a great job of explaining the method and preparing me emotionally for the crying that would take place.
+Cara’s sleep program did a great job of explaining the method and preparing me emotionally for the crying that would take place.
 I knew it would be hard, but I was ready to do the hard things.
 My child needed good sleep, but more importantly, my child needed a healthy mother, and I knew from experience that I couldn’t be without sleep.
 Night one was tough.
 I remember putting my baby in the crib in his dark room and just walking out while he looked at me, confused.
 He had always been put to bed in my arms so obviously, this change was a lot for him.
 As a teacher, I reminded myself what I always tell parents: growth is not always easy.
 My baby expressing his emotion is okay, even if it’s uncomfortable.
 I will check in on him every fifteen minutes, and he will know I am here and he is safe.

 That first night, he cried for two hours until he finally fell asleep.
-Hearing his screams and not being able to comfort him was torture, but all along, I kept telling myself that this is what he needed, what our family needed, and that this was an investment in our family’s overall health.
+Hearing his screams and not being able to comfort him was torture, but all along, I kept telling myself that this is what he needed, what our family needed, and that this was an investment in our family’s overall health and well-being.
 During those two hours, the most challenging part was the “pop-ins,” whose purpose was to show your child that you are still there and they are not alone.
 For me though, seeing him slowly start to calm down when I opened the door only to wail again when I left seemed like cruel and unusual punishment.
 By night two I told my husband we were giving up, and he informed me that we were not.
 He reminded me of how hard baby number one was and the toll it took on our whole family, including our relationship.
 He reminded me that our son was strong and capable and that growth isn’t always easy but that he could do it.
 We decided that I would sleep in the guest room so I did not have to endure the screams, and my husband would take over.

 Sitting in my guest room, hearing the faint sounds from across the house got me thinking about how it didn’t seem fair that I got to avoid the situation because it was too emotionally tough on me, yet I expected my five-month-old to endure it.
 Those were some of the hardest nights of my life.
 I would pace the guest room while hearing my baby’s screams questioning how this could be the right thing to do, and the right way to go about this.
-But one thing I knew for sure was that the hell we were all experiencing was an investment in our family.
+But one thing I knew for sure was that the hell we were all experiencing was an investment in our family and therefore would be worth it.
 I did not know of any other options or any other way to teach him to sleep, so I forged through – despite every part of my mama’s heart and soul feeling and knowing that this could not possibly be the best way to teach him to sleep.

 “I tried to wrap my head around how he could just “unlearn” this amazing new skill”